suragaliraviteja/srt/README.md

                     <li>Interacted with business users to understand their needs and enhanced existing performance reports and translated them into actionable insights.</li>
                     <li>Improved data modelling and queries improved the performance of Power BI reports, accelerating report generation and enhancing the user experience.</li>
                     <li>Conducted performance tuning exercises to identify and address challenges in data acquisition and visualization processes.</li>
-                    <li>Data was imported into Power BI from multiple data sources including databases, spreadsheets and cloud-based platforms to create a comprehensive and unified business view.</li>
+                    <li>Data was imported into Power BI from multiple data sources including databases, spreadsheets, and cloud-based platforms to create a comprehensive and unified business view.</li>
                 </ul>
                 <h3>Data Analyst - Google, India</h3>
                 <ul>